kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 <aside>

-“The only thing that’s keeping you from getting what you want is the story you keep telling yourself.”—Tony Robbins
+🗣 “The only thing that’s keeping you from getting what you want is the story you keep telling yourself.”
+—Tony Robbins

 </aside>